dekoza/mtgpl/CMR.rst

 :mtgtip:`Imoti, Celebrant of Bounty<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8afceb13-877a-4256-9ba6-851b6924ffd9.jpg?1608911148|https://scryfall.com/card/cmr/280/imoti-celebrant-of-bounty?utm_source=api>`
    Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom of your library in a random order.)

-   Spells you cast with converted mana cost 6 or greater have cascade.
+   Spells you cast with mana value 6 or greater have cascade.

 :mtgtip:`Jared Carthalion, True Heir<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/1/81bd293b-07b9-4d7c-826a-948d5b01ab5e.jpg?1608911156|https://scryfall.com/card/cmr/281/jared-carthalion-true-heir?utm_source=api>`